Vegetarian backpacking meals and freeze dried foods for travel | natural & organic

 Staying upright requires Calcium phosphate, the main component of bone.
 The average human contains over 2 lbs (1 kg) of calcium, of which 99% is stored in our bones.[1]

-One remarkable property of bone is the ability to remodel itself.
-Every day, calcium is removed from some regions of the bone and deposited to other areas — depending on the stresses applied to them.
+One remarkable property of bone is its ability to remodel itself.
+Every day, calcium is removed from some regions of the bone and deposited in other areas, depending on the stresses applied to them.

 Repeated footstrike, which happens with long-distance running and continuous backpacking, can lead to tiny cracks in the bone, otherwise known as stress fractures.
 This occurs when bones are subjected to sudden and unaccustomed increases in force and loads without enough recovery time.
 Cells can’t resorb faster than your body can replace them.